 The Group's exposure to credit risk is influenced mainly by the individual characteristics of each customer and contract with customer.
-The demographics of the Group's customer base, including the default risk of the industry and country, in which customers operate, has less of an influence on credit risk.
-Geographically, the concentration of credit risk is within Australia and, by industry, the concentration is within the commercial, infrastructure and resources industries.
+Geographically, the concentration of credit risk is within Australia and, by industry, the concentration is within the commercial, infrastructure and resources sectors.